 - RSVP with us at email@example.com or check out our facebook events at TheHowlandCompanyTheatre.

-- Follow along with a copy of the play here.
+- Follow along with a copy of the play.

-- Join us on the last Monday of the month at 7pm on our online Reading Group on ZOOM by clicking on our event link HERE.
+- Join us on the day of the event at 7pm for our online Reading Group on ZOOM by clicking on our event link.

 We look forward to reading with you soon!